nemaload/compeval/README.md

 	computations/...
 	workflow/...
-	inputs/nn
+	inputs

 The `computations/` subdirectory is usually a submodule and contains a library of computation executables.
 The `workflow/` subdirectory tree contains the computation expression tree.

-The `inputs/` subdirectory tree shall contain a file entry for each input passed, with the filename corresponding to the number of the input (two digits zero-padded, numbered from zero).
-The contents of the file is a single line assigning a symbolic name to each input for referral from workflows.
+The `inputs/` text file shall contain a line for each input passed, assigning a symbolic name to each input for referral from workflows.

 ### Workflows ###